sthewissen/thewissenio/_posts/2018-03-19-simple-good-looking-app-tutorial.md

 If there's one thing that we know for sure in the world of mobile apps it's that a user can uninstall your carefully crafted app within a second.
 That's why you need to make a good first impression.
 The tutorial screen is the place to start.
 Be clear about what your app can do for the user and your chances of survival instantly increase.

-Because the tutorial screen tells the user how to use your app it is also the place where you can highlight the features that separate this app from the rest of the pack.<strong style="font-size: 1rem;"> **It's also a great place to quickly explain the features that are a bit harder to figure out.
+Because the tutorial screen tells the user how to use your app it is also the place where you can highlight the features that separate this app from the rest of the pack.
+It's also a great place to quickly explain the features that are a bit harder to figure out.
 Completing a tutorial instantly gives your users a sense of accomplishment.

 ![I have the power!](https://media.giphy.com/media/tu4q9gqjNocP6/giphy.gif)